-Inspect the throttle linkage for interference or binding, and for damaged or missing parts.
+Inspect the throttle linkage for interference or binding, and for damage or missing parts.
 Replace parts as needed.
-Accelerator and cruise control should not be lubricated.
+Replace any cables that have high effort or excessive wear.
+Do not lubricate accelerator and cruise control cables.

 Brake System Inspection

 Inspect the complete system.
 Inspect brake lines and hoses for proper hookup, binding, leaks, cracks, chafing, etc. Inspect disc brake pads for wear and rotors for surface condition.
 Also inspect drum brake linings for wear and cracks.
 Inspect other brake parts, including drums, wheel cylinders, calipers, parking brake, etc. Check parking brake adjustment.
 You may need to have your brakes inspected more often if your driving habits or conditions result in frequent braking.